Craig Pruess: History

+In 2020, Pruess scored two hours of original music for the epic historical film, The Lady of Heaven, which opened in cinemas in the U.K. in 2022 to great controversy, resulting in mass protests by Sunni Muslims in Leicester, Birmingham and Manchester, which forced CineWorld to cancel showing the film nationally due to physical threats to their staff.

-Craig has composed the original music score for a string of major films by Gurinder Chadha's, including her two number one UK box office smash hit films, Bend It Like Beckham" (top ten in the USA box office, number 1 in India), and Bride & Prejudice".
-Craig scored her previous films, including "Bhaji on the Beach" (1993) and "What's Cooking?", which opened the big US Sundance Film Festival, January 2000 and released throughout the USA in October 2000, to critical acclaim (UK release was September 2001).
-Gurinder Chadha's big romantic Bollywood influenced feature film, "Bride and Prejudice", starring the big names of Aishwarya Rai, Anupam Kher and Martin Henderson, was released by Miramax (USA) and Pathé (Europe) in October 2003, and again was number one in the UK, India and South Africa, settling for number 15 for 3 weeks in the USA.
-Aishwarya Rai was again the big star in Craig's further film score project, "The Mistress of Spices", directed by Paul Mayeda Berges, which was released in the UK and India early 2006.
-Craig has scored Gurinder's latest feature film, "It's a Wonderful Afterlife", April 2010 box office release, the film reaching number 7 in the UK.
+2019 saw the ITV flagship prime-time TV series, Beecham House, written and directed by Gurinder Chadha which Pruess co-composed with EMMY Award winning composer Natalie Holt.
+Previously, Pruess composed the original music score for a string of major films by Chadha, including her two number one UK box office smash hit films, Bend It Like Beckham (top ten in the USA box office, number 1 in India), and Bride and Prejudice.
+Pruess scored her previous films, including Bhaji on the Beach (1993, co-composed with EMMY and BAFTA winning composer John Altman) and What's Cooking?, which opened the big US Sundance Film Festival, January 2000, and was released throughout the USA in October 2000, to critical acclaim (UK release was September 2001).
+Chadha's romantic Bollywood influenced feature film, Bride and Prejudice, starring Aishwarya Rai, Anupam Kher and Martin Henderson, was released by Miramax (USA) and Pathé (Europe) in October 2003, and again was number one in the UK, India and South Africa, settling for number 15 for three weeks in the USA.
+Aishwarya Rai was again the big star in Pruess's further film score project, The Mistress of Spices, directed by Paul Mayeda Berges, which was released in the UK and India early 2006.
+Pruess scored Chadha's feature film, It's a Wonderful Afterlife, April 2010 box office release, the film reaching number 7 in the UK.